 The index leaf nodes are stored in an arbitrary order—the position on the disk does not correspond to the logical position according to the index order.
 It is like a telephone directory with shuffled pages.
 If you search for “Smith” but first open the directory at “Robinson”, it is by no means granted that Smith follows Robinson.
 A database needs a second structure to find the entry among the shuffled pages quickly: a balanced search tree—in short: the B-tree.

 Figure 1.2 shows an example index with 30 entries.
 The doubly linked list establishes the logical order between the leaf nodes.
 The root and branch nodes support quick searching among the leaf nodes.

 The figure highlights a branch node and the leaf nodes it refers to.
 Each branch node entry corresponds to the biggest value in the respective leaf node.
-That is, 46 in the first leaf node so that the first branch node entry is also 46.
+Take the first leaf node as an example: the biggest value in this node is 46, which is thus stored in the corresponding branch node entry.
 The same is true for the other leaf nodes so that in the end the branch node has the values 46, 53, 57 and 83.
 According to this scheme, a branch layer is built up until all the leaf nodes are covered by a branch node.